K-VARK: Kernelized Variance-Aware Residual Kalman Filter for Sensorless Force Estimation in Collaborative Robots: Background

 where ${\rho_\mathrm{\nu}, \rho_\mathrm{d} \in (0,1]}$ are forgetting factors that control the adaptation rate and $\bm{r}_k = \bm{y}_k - \bm{H} \hat{\bm{\omega}}_{k|k-1}$ is the innovation.

 This adaptive filtering framework is critical for robust external force estimation in the presence of model uncertainties.
-Later sections instantiate these models with robot-specific dynamics and virtual residual-based measurements, leveraging \ac{kmp}-derived uncertainty for robust filter tuning.
+Later sections instantiate these models with robot-specific dynamics and virtual measurements, leveraging \ac{kmp}-derived mean and uncertainty.